Welcome to today's edition of the Rush 24-7 podcast.

 They are honorable people.

-The Democrats of the United States Senate who are trying to wrong one of the most terrible injustices in the history of the world.
+The world should align behind the Democrats of the United States Senate who are trying to wrong one of the most terrible injustices in the history of the world.

 It is George W. Bush who must be brought to justice by the brave and honorable members of the Democratic Party in the United States Senate.

-Because leaders of the world and people of the world, I, Saddam Hussein, say to you that it is the senators, the Democrat senators in the United States Senate, are all that stand between peace and bloodthirsty imperialism by the United States.
+Because leaders of the world and people of the world, I, Saddam Hussein, say to you that it is the senators, the Democrat senators in the United States Senate are all that stand between peace and bloodthirsty imperialism by the United States.

-May Allah bless the good and decent truth-tellers in the Senate who will not let George Bush continue his lies to his country and to the world.
+May Allah bless the good and decent truth tellers in the Senate who will not let George Bush continue his lies to his country and to the world.

 George Bush hides behind his faith, but he's a liar, just like these Senate Democrats are saying.

-I, Saddam Hussein, from the bottom of my sizable heart, thank the Democrat senators in the United States and all of the websites that support them, and all of the Hollywood Democrats who are asking the Senate Democrats to continue this investigation.
+I, Saddam Hussein, from the bottom of my sizable heart, thank the Democrat senators in the United States and all of the websites that support them and all of the Hollywood Democrats who are asking the Senate Democrats to continue this investigation.

-Because I think the American media is one of the last bastions of honesty and trustworthiness, second only to the Democrats of the United States Senate.
+I thank all of the American media because I think the American media is one of the last bastions of honesty and trustworthiness, second only to the Democrats of the United States Senate.

 So I want to thank the mainstream media of the United States.